 When your confidence returns, resume your betting.
 Notice the advice did not include re-evaluating your angle, work to see if the market was now more efficient, or try to find new outs for the bet.
 Those steps should be taken frequently whether you are winning or losing.
 This brings us to the next necessary mental component of being a Professional Gambler.

 While less important than how you handle losses, the way you handle wins is still imperative.
 You’ll find that as you become more desensitized to the swings of your bankroll, it’ll be the wins you become more numb towards than the losses.
 That is just the way the human brain works.
 The dopamine high from significant wins tends to decrease over time.

 Assess Your Results

 The natural intuition is that when you are winning, you do not want to change a thing.
 However, if you work just as hard on the way up as you do on the way down, you will be in much better shape in the long run.
 The best time to assess your edge and the market’s efficiency is all the time.

 Never let winning be your deodorant.
 Be vigilant about whether there are ways you can improve your edge despite good results.
 Betting earlier.
 Finding new outs.
+Knowing when to hedge a bet.
 Whatever it takes to continue to improve.

 Buy More Bankroll

 As I mentioned before, but it is worth repeating, the best thing you can buy with your winnings is a bigger bankroll.
 The natural inclination is to reward yourself.
 However, do you reward yourself when the stock market or the price of Bitcoin goes up?
 Treat your bankroll like an investment fund and you’ll be less inclined to want to take money out of it.